 2030 development agenda: from committment to action

 With the landmark agreements reached in Addis Ababa, New York and Paris in 2015, the global development landscape has changed fundamentally – and so has the role that the European Union is called to play within it.
-Watch LIVE the lecture by Neven Mimica, European Commissioner for International Cooperation and Development speaking about role of Europe in 2030 sustainable development agenda.
-20th April 2016 at 6:00 pm EDT / 10:00 pm GMT at kapuscinskilectures.eu.
+Watch #KAPTalks as Neven Mimica, European Commissioner for International Cooperation and Development, speaks about the role of Europe in 2030 sustainable development agenda.

 While continuing to pull our weight as the world’s largest provider of official development assistance, the EU and its Member States need to re-define our ambition as part of a new global partnership to implement the 2030 Agenda for sustainable development.
 A partnership that involves countries at all stages of development in a spirit of shared responsibility for our common future, and one that goes beyond governments, to meaningfully involve all partners – from local authorities to civil society, to the private sector and academia.
 In designing the future of EU development policy, our ambition should be to do away with traditional interpretations of what does or does not constitute development, and to use instead the real challenges that our partner countries face as the starting point for providing comprehensive solutions.